aacebo/stella-js/README.md

 The package was built with multi-model and multi-modal in mind.
 You can either orchestrate many single purpose models together or use one or more multi-modal models like gpt-4o.

-## Concepts

-By keeping the code simple and minimizing the number of concepts as much as possible, we deminish the learning curve significantly.
-This implementation has three high level concepts:

-### Prompts

-An object used to interact with an LLM.
-Different types of prompts can do different things, for example a `text` prompt can use `functions`.

-### Plugins

-A client used to interface with the LLM.
-Clients implement different interfaces and are tagged with features they support.
-A plugin can support multiple media types and features, or just one.